amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 **GEH: The format for the `"Execution Control`" section may differ from other sections in the input specification.
 This format can change.
 I am solely using a format that is confortable and an alternative option to what has been used by others.**

-Amanzi supports both single-phase fully saturated and variably saturated groundwater flow and solute transport on structured and unstructured grids.
+Amanzi supports both single-phase saturated and variably saturated groundwater flow and solute transport on structured and unstructured grids.
 As part of the execution control, the user must specify the process models to be employed to run such simulations.
 There are currently three process models or modes that need to be defined in the input file (1) flow, (2) transport, and (3) chemistry (chemistry is currently a placeholder).

 Usage: